cypress-io/cypress-documentation/content/api/commands/intercept.md

 ##### Modifying the real response (`continue`)

+The `continue` method accepts a function which is passed an object representing the real response being intercepted on its way back to the client (your front-end application).

 ```js
 // pass the request through and make an assertion on the real response
 cy.intercept('POST', '/users', (req) => {